Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/quickstart.md

  hs -v upload
 ```

-`-v` stands for verbose output.
+`-v` flag stands for verbose output.

 You can open [http://localhost/models](http://localhost/models) page to see the
 uploaded model.

 Once you've done that, you can create an __application__ for it.
 Basically, an
-application represents an endpoint to your model, so you can invoke it from the
+application represents an endpoint to your model, so you can invoke it from
 anywhere.
 To learn more about advanced features, go to the
 [Applications](concepts/applications.md) page.